ZweTun/Project5-WebGPU-Gaussian-Splat-Viewer/README.md

 | **Gaussian Splat Bonsai** | <img src="images/bonsai1.png" width="300"/> | 51 FPS
 | **Point Cloud Bicycle** | <img src="images/bicycle_point.png" width="300"/> | 165 FPS
 | **Gaussian Splat Bicycle**  | <img src="images/bicycle.png" width="300"/> | 13 FPS
+*Bonsai.ply loaded with 272956 points and Bicycle.ply loaded with 1063091 points*

+The performance comparison shows that the point cloud renderer is significantly faster than the Gaussian splat renderer, achieving over 160 FPS on both the Bonsai and Bicycle scenes.
+This is expected because the point cloud approach simply projects individual points without additional preprocessing, depth sorting, or complex fragment shading.
+It is highly efficient for real-time visualization but produces sparse and less realistic images, especially for surfaces that require continuity.

+In contrast, the Gaussian splat renderer requires multiple GPU-intensive steps, including view-frustum culling, 3D-to-2D covariance computation, spherical harmonics color evaluation, depth sorting, and blending.
+As a result, frame rates drop considerably (51 FPS for Bonsai and 13 FPS for Bicycle), particularly in scenes with many Gaussians.
+Despite the lower performance, this renderer produces more realistic surfaces with depth and shading, showing the trade-off between visual quality and computational cost.

 ### Credits